Canon RF 35mm F1.4 L VCM Lens Review

 Canon's small and mid-sized L lenses utilize engineering plastic construction.
 Their exterior barrels are slightly textured, which looks and feels nice.
 The straight exterior diameter of this design is comfortable to use.

 The control ring is configurable for fast access to camera settings, including aperture, ISO, and exposure compensation.
-Note that the control ring is clicked by default, and its clicks are going to be audible in camera-based audio recordings.
+Note that the control ring is clicked by default, and its clicks will be audible in camera-based audio recordings.
 Canon offers a click stop removal service (at a cost).

 The knurled control ring has a tactile difference from the ribbed focus ring.